OleksandrDoronin/travel-planner-fastapi/README.md

 - **Pytest**: Testing framework for ensuring application reliability.
 - **Ruff**: Linter for Python code to ensure code quality and adherence to standards.
 - **Geo API**: For geographical data processing and integration.
+- **OpenAI API**: For AI-powered features and integrations.
+- **PydanticAI**: Make it less painful to build production grade applications with Generative AI.
 ---

 ## 🚀 Installation